bloominstituteoftechnology/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+    the DOM is the Document Object Model

 2. What is an event?
+    an event is a notification to the code informing it that something has happpened

 3. What is an event listener?
+    an event listener looks out for specific instances in it that could be reported as events signaling the code to execute under a specific situation

-4. Why would we convert a NodeList into an Array?
+4. Why would we convert a NodeList into an Array? a nodelist is an array type object however it is not an array and therefore must be converted into an array to be manipulated as such

 5. What is a component?
+     the rendering of a node in the UI, can be a function or a class

 ### Git Set up